North Carolina Full Tuition Scholarships: Colleges That May Cover Full Tuition

 β†’ Presidential Founders Scholarship

-Ends: November 15 (admission deadline for consideration); interview weekends in early spring
+Ends: November 15 (admission deadline for Founders consideration); three interview weekends are held in January and February.

 πŸ›οΈ North Carolina A&T University